Queensland Churches Environmental Network

 Season of Creation is a global movement where Christians are invited to celebrate, pray and act to protect creation.
 It runs each year from 1st September (the day of prayer for creation) to 4th October (feast day of St Francis).

-2022 marks the 6th QCEN Season of Creation display.
-Once again we are seeking creative works to display or to share as resources for liturgy during this #SeasonofCreation.
+2023 marks the 7th QCEN Season of Creation display.
+Once again we are seeking creative works to display at St John's Cathedral.
 We would love to have any creative output you are keen to share!
 This can include prayers, videos, poems, short stories, photos, drawings, paintings, art, music - anything creative!
 We would also particularly welcome contributions from children.

 Click here to see Season of Creation pictures from 2019.